MeshA*: Efficient Path Planning With Motion Primitives: Related Work

 \section{Related Work}

-A variety approaches to path finding with taking kinodynamic constraints of the mobile agent into account exists~\cite{review}.
-One of the prominent approaches is sampling-based planning.
-The classical representative is RRT algorithm~\cite{rrt} that rapidly explores the configuration space.
-Its anytime modification, RRT*~\cite{rrt_star}, gradually improve the solution and is aimed at converging to optimal solutions.
-Informed RRT*~\cite{informed_rrt} applies heuristics to enhance efficiency.
-RRT-Connect~\cite{rrt_connect} is a fast bidirectional planner.
-RRT$^X$ is an adaptation of RRT tailored to fast re-planning needed for navigation of an agent in unpredictably changing environment.
+Various approaches to pathfinding consider a mobile agent’s kinodynamic constraints~\cite{review}.
+One prominent group is sampling-based planning.
+Classical representatives include the RRT algorithm~\cite{rrt}, which rapidly explores the configuration space, its anytime modification RRT*~\cite{rrt_star} aimed at converging to optimal solutions, and variants like Informed RRT*~\cite{informed_rrt}, which incorporates heuristics, RRT-Connect~\cite{rrt_connect} for fast bidirectional planning, and $\mathrm {RRT^{X}}$~\cite{rrt_x} for fast re-planning.

-Another approach is the lattice-based planning when a set of motion primitives, that respect the constraints of the agent, is constructed and then a search for a suitable sequence of such primitives is conducted.
-To compose primitives various approaches are be proposed, such as B-splines~\cite{b_spline_prims}, the shooting method~\cite{shoot_method_prims}, the covering method~\cite{cover_prims}, learning techniques~\cite{learn_prims}, and others.
-In this work, we follow the lattice-based approach but do not focus on constructing the primitives themselves and consider them to be given (in the experiments we use a simple Newton's optimization method~\cite{poly_optimization_prims} to obtain primitives for a car-like agent).
+Another direction is lattice-based planning, where a set of motion primitives that respect the constraints of the agent is constructed, and then a suitable sequence of these primitives is sought.
+Primitives can be generated using B-splines~\cite{b_spline_prims}, the shooting method~\cite{shoot_method_prims}, the covering method~\cite{cover_prims}, learning-based techniques~\cite{learn_prims}, and others.
+In this work, we follow the lattice-based approach, but assume the primitives are given in advance (for experiments, we use a simple Newton optimization method~\cite{poly_optimization_prims}).

-In this work we focus on reducing the search efforts in path planning.
-Numerous algorithms aimed at the similar goals have already been developed, such as Jump Point Search~\cite{jps}, which significantly accelerates search on an 8-connected grid, and the well-known WA*~\cite{wastar}, which provides suboptimal solutions through the use of weighted heuristics.
+Our focus is on reducing path planning search effort.
+Similar goals are addressed by approaches like Jump Point Search~\cite{jps}, which significantly accelerates search on an 8-connected grid, and the well-known WA*~\cite{wastar}, which provides suboptimal solutions more quickly using weighted heuristics.